shakoor7882/ai-router-chat/README.md

 Includes an "Arena mode" where you can dynamically improve your model router.

 ![AI Router Chat](/public/readme.png)

-## Demo

-See the latest demo [here](https://x.com/mckaywrigley/status/1818717706037977182).
+.

 ## Sponsor

-If you find AI Router Chat useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) us to support my open-source work :)
+If you find AI Router Chat useful, please consider [sponsoring](https://github.com/shakoor7882) us to support my open-source work :)

 ## Requirements